Tag Archive for: Medicine

 A project that builds on the previous one

-Remember, we previously mentioned, in one of our articles, Drs.
+Remember, we had already mentioned, in one of our articles, Drs.
 Favier and Debourdeau, who were winners of a previous MUSE Take Off competition.
 That project involved the development of an app called SPART APP, designed to assess the technical skills of medical residents.

-This project builds on the work of Spart-APP.
-In fact, this app, which can track residents’ technical progress, could eventually be integrated with a simulation platform.
-This platform will enhance real-time learning for students who are struggling, through an active and dynamic teaching approach.
+This project builds on the Spart-APP initiative.
+In fact, this application—which can track residents’ technical progress—may be integrated with a simulation platform in the future.
+This platform will enhance real-time learning for students who are struggling, as part of an active and dynamic teaching approach.

-In 2018, Dr. Valentin FAVIER submitted a proposal to the MUSE call for projects, which aims to support educational reform in training programs.
-His project, titled “Learning Anatomy and Surgery Through Simulation and 3D Printing,” was selected as a winner.
+In 2018, Dr. Valentin FAVIER participated in the MUSE call for proposals, which aimed to support the pedagogical transformation of educational programs.
+He was selected as a winner for his project titled “Learning Anatomy and Surgery Through Simulation and 3D Printing.”

 MUSE “Take-Off”—what is it?

-The MUSE project “ Montpellier University of Excellence brings together 16 institutions toward a shared goal: to establish in Montpellier a research-intensive, thematically focused university, internationally recognized for its impact in fields related to agriculture, the environment, and health, capable of becoming, for all members of the consortium, a close academic partner with which they will be strongly connected and of which they can be proud.
+The MUSE project “ Montpellier University of Excellence ” brings together 16 institutions around a shared goal: to establish in Montpellier a research-intensive, thematically focused university that is internationally recognized for its impact in fields related to agriculture, the environment, and health—a university that will serve as a close academic partner for all consortium members, one they can be proud to be associated with.

 Through these “Take Off” calls for proposals, it supports the educational transformation strategy of the institutions and components of the MUSE consortium.
-Over the past three years, I-SITE MUSE has raised €6 million to support educational innovations through this program.
-The “Learning Anatomy and Surgery through Simulation and 3D Printing” project is one of the projects selected for Take-Off #1.
+Over the past three years, I-SITE MUSE has raised 6 M€ to support educational innovations through this program.
+The project “Learning Anatomy and Surgery Through Simulation and 3D Printing” is one of the projects selected for Take-Off #1.
 Learn more about it in this article!

-Enhancing Learning Through Simulation: Dr. Favier’s Challenge
+Improving Learning Through Simulation: Dr. Favier’s Challenge

 Healthcare simulation is a key focus of medical education in the 21st century.
 To improve the safety of clinical practice and education, the French National Authority for Health (HAS) released a report in 2012 outlining the prospects for the development of healthcare simulation in France.